Frequently Asked Questions by Oregon Landlords

 - Failure to properly adhere to the eviction process as outlined in the landlord/tenant act.

 Many landlords express moral justification in the positions they take.
 However, some tenants prove very experienced in gaming the system without regard for what is right.
 It is our job as Portland attorneys to give legal advice and help landlords to systematically adhere to Oregon’s technical legal requirements.

-If you’re a landlord and need help with a landlord/tenant case, give the experienced legal team at Clark Law and Associates in Portland a call.
+If you’re a landlord and need help with a landlord/tenant case, give the experienced legal team at Clark Law and Associates, LLC, in Portland a call at (503) 238-1010.